We may earn commissions when you buy from links on our site. Why you can trust us.

 5 Best Ways to Watch TV with Wireless Headphones

 Don't give up on TV time just because someone's napping on the sofa (or you simply can't agree on what to watch).
 You don't have to retreat to the bedroom to watch on your tablet, either.
 A nice set of headphones lets you enjoy watching TV while everyone else enjoys their peace and quiet.

-But when you grab your headphones, you'll find the it hard to relax on the couch when you're tethered to the TV that's only a few feet long.
+But when you grab your headphones, you'll find it hard to relax on the couch when you're tethered to the TV that's only a few feet long.
 If you can't stand being tethered to the TV, it's time to go headphone shopping.
 But which headphones should you get, and what do you need to connect them to your television?
-We run through everything you need to know about wireless listening, plus share our top picks for headphones that deliver exactly what you're looking for.
+We run through everything you need to know about wireless listening, plus share our top picks for headphones under $200 that deliver exactly what you're looking for.

 Some newer smart TVs have Bluetooth built in, which allows you to pair any standard Bluetooth headphones with your television — no muss, no fuss.
 However, there's a good chance your television isn't Bluetooth-ready, in which case you'll need an adapter.
 The adapter connects to your television audio input and then transmits the sound via Bluetooth to your headphones.
 The typical range is 30 feet or more.

 The Avantree Audiokast Plus connects to your television via a standard headphone jack (3.5mm audio cable), optical, an RCA jack or USB.
 And since it supports aptX Low Latency, there's minimal lip-sync delay.
 Connect two pairs of Bluetooth headphones (supports Bluetooth 5) at once, and adjust the audio volume with your headphones, the TV remote or on the Audiokast Plus box.
 The Audiokast Plus also has a built-in battery, which lasts for 20 hours before it needs a charge.